 Using %-of-Compared breakdown mode for analysis

-The %-of-Compared breakdown mode shows each aggregate measurement with relevance (percentage) to the measurement of the compared data group.
+The %-of-Compared breakdown mode shows each measurement as a proportion of the compared data group.

-The percentage values are shown in the visualizations and measurement labels.
-The specific visualization results also depend on data selections and visualization settings, such as group-views, axis scales and extents, and so on.
+The percentage values are displayed in both the visualizations and measurement labels.
+Specific visualization results also depend on data selections and visualization settings, such as group-views, axis scales and extents.
 Previously, this mode was called "dependent breakdown".

 In the sample chart capture above,

-- Different colors show different property types.
-The top data status panel, as well as the tooltip for pointed room type (private room) clarifies the colors.
+- Different colors show different property types as selected using the comparison tool.
+Both the top data status panel, as well as the pop-up for room type describe the meaning of the colors.

-- When using %-of-Compared mode without comparison selections, Keshif shows percentages out-of-total for the whole data aggregates.
+- When using %-of-compared mode without comparison selections, Keshif shows percentages out-of-total for the entire dataset.

 - Stacked charts cannot be used with %-of-Compared mode.